isomerpages/imda-pixel/_programmes/For Startups/Incubation Programmes.md

 # PIXELxHuawei Spark Incubation Programme
 ![Pixel X Huawei](/images/Programmes/PixelxHuawei.jpg)

-Jointly organized by Huawei Cloud APAC and IMDA PIXEL, supported by Stripe SEA, this Incubator Program aims to support the early-stage startups in Fintech, Web3 and SaaS to reiterate their products deeply, quickly and effectively.
+Jointly organised by Huawei Cloud APAC and IMDA PIXEL, supported by Stripe SEA, this Incubator Program aims to support the early-stage startups in Fintech, Web3 and SaaS to reiterate their products deeply, quickly and effectively.
 Look forward to the following:

 * Up to US$60K in Huawei Cloud credits
 * Office space at PIXEL (28k sqft innovation space to support Corporates and Startups with facilities, programmes and networks)